kolisagar-212-970-4133/CLI-Calculator/README.md

    git clone https://github.com/your-username/CLI-Calculator.git
    cd CLI-Calculator
 ## Note
-1. This does not take ny user input.
+1. This does not take any user input.